 Be aware that the Spanish Residency application process is notoriously long and requires several documents.
 Hence, it is important to ensure you have everything you need to complete your application successfully.
-Initially, the consular staff must consider your application, prior to sending it to the Spanish government office nearest to the region of Spain you wish to live in.
+Initially, the consular staff must consider your application before sending it to the Spanish government office nearest to the region of Spain you wish to live in.

-Successful applicants will then be asked to appear at the consulate personally to collect their visa.
-Should your application include the right to work, you will then be advised to fill in some additional forms.
+Successful applicants will then be asked to appear at the consulate personally to collect their visas.
+Should your application include the right to work, you will be advised to fill in some additional forms.

-- Prove they can support themselves and family by having a salaried position or are self-employed
+- Proof they can support themselves and their family by having a salaried position or are self-employed.

-- Must have an income of 700 Euros each month
+- An income of 700 Euros each month.

-- Prove they have not been ejected from Spain before
+- Proof that they have not been ejected from Spain before.

-- An EX18 application form appropriately filled in and signed (two copies)
+- An EX18 application form was appropriately filled in and signed (two copies).

-- Certificate of registration (Certificado de Empadronamiento) – from the Town Hall, that is no less than three months’ old from the day of application (original).
+- A certificate of registration (Certificado de Empadronamiento) from the Town Hall that is no less than three months old from the day of application (original).

 Once your application has been authorised, you will be supplied with your visa within one month.
 You will then need to arrive in Spain within three months of your application in order for it to remain official.